apache/flink/docs/getting-started/walkthroughs/python_table_api.md

 ## Executing a Flink Python Table API Program

-You can run this example in your IDE or on the command line (suppose the job script file is WordCount.py):
+You can run this example in your IDE or on the command line:

 {% highlight bash %}
 $ python WordCount.py